pndni/Charge_GM_WM_Properties_Pipeline/README.md

 FreeSurfer.
 It also calculates a T1 normalization factor based on a brain mask

-This pipeline may be installed using either a singularity container (prefered) or by installing the prerequisits manually.
+This pipeline may be installed using either singularity (prefered) or by installing the prerequisits manually.
 Using the pipeline with singularity is outlined in [Workflow 1](#Workflow-1-prefered), and using with the manual installation is outlined in [Workflow 2](#Workflow-2).